GuptaRoshan/problem-solving/dsa.md

    - Perform operations on the list, treating the sentinel as the start
    - Remove the sentinel node at the end if necessary

-### General Approach to Linked List Problems

-1. Identify the pattern that best fits the problem (e.g., two-pointer, reversal, merging)

-2. Consider edge cases:

-   - Empty list
-   - Single node list
-   - Operations at the head or tail of the list

-3. Use dummy or sentinel nodes when appropriate to simplify edge cases

-4. Be careful with null pointer exceptions:

-   - Always check if a node is null before accessing its next pointer

-5. When modifying the list, be mindful of maintaining proper links:

-   - Don't lose references to parts of the list
-   - Ensure the last node of any sublist points to null or the correct next node

-6. For problems involving finding cycles or intersections, consider using Floyd's cycle-finding algorithm (tortoise and hare)

-7. When recursion is used, clearly define the base case and ensure the recursive calls make progress towards it

-8. After performing operations, double-check that the list is properly terminated (last node points to null)

-9. If the problem involves sorting, consider if it's more efficient to convert to an array, sort, and convert back to a linked list

-10. For memory efficiency, try to solve in-place when possible, but be aware of when creating a new list might simplify the solution

 # Tree Techniques